Outbreak Investigations: Response

 If FSIS suspects that an FSIS-regulated product is associated with foodborne illness, FSIS investigates the outbreak per FSIS Directive 8080.3, Foodborne Illness Investigations.
 A foodborne outbreak occurs when two or more persons experience a similar illness after ingestion of a common food.
 When there is compelling evidence that reports foodborne illnesses are possibly associated with FSIS-regulated products, FSIS collaborates and coordinates investigative activities with public health partners.

 What type of information does FSIS need to take action?

-FSIS and partners collect and evaluate epidemiologic, laboratory, environmental assessment, and traceback information to determine if there is a link between an FSIS-regulated product and human illnesses.
+FSIS and partners collect and evaluate epidemiologic, laboratory, environmental assessment, and traceback information related to a potential food source to determine if there is a link between an FSIS-regulated product and human illnesses.
 Additional information is located on the FSIS Information Helpful to FSIS During Foodborne Illness Investigations web page.

 What if outbreaks do not appear to be associated with FSIS-regulated products?

 FSIS continuously works with public health partners to monitor outbreaks and available epidemiologic, laboratory, environmental assessment, and traceback information to determine if FSIS-regulated products may be causing human illnesses.
 Even if evidence suggests an outbreak is not associated with an FSIS-regulated product or there is limited information about what products might be associated with illnesses, FSIS may still provide technical assistance, investigative support, and guidance to public health officials or other food safety agencies.

 What if I want to know more about a specific outbreak investigation?

 Public health agencies should notify FSIS as soon as possible about illness outbreaks potentially associated with FSIS-regulated products (including meat, poultry, and egg products) at FoodborneDiseaseReports@usda.gov.